 Let's continue writing the formula.

 * C2 Enter key

-The item sales for the tote bag, $405.00, appears in cell D2.
-Because the value in cell B2 was formatted as currency, Google Sheets automatically applies the currency formatting to the formula result.
+The item sales for the tote bag, $405.00, appear in cell D2.
+Because the value in cell B2 was formatted as currency, Excel automatically applies the currency formatting to the formula result.

-In Google Sheets, the formula bar appears under the toolbar.
-The formula bar shows us what is happening behind the scene in Google Sheets.
-In this case, the formula bar will show us the formula contained in the cell while the result is displayed in the cell.
+In Microsoft Excel, the Formula bar appears under the ribbon.
+The Formula bar shows us what is happening behind the scene in Excel.
+In this case, the Formula bar will show us the formula contained in the cell while the result is displayed in the cell.

 To move to cell D2, on the keyboard, press:

-We can now see the formula in the formula bar and the formula result in the cell:
+We can now see the formula in the Formula bar and the formula result in cell D2: